- Gorgeous seaside accommodation at the Blue Bay Lodge, Saldanha.

 Don’t feel bad – the town’s reputation as an industrial hotspot has been hard-won; it’s one of the most prolific ports in the country, and if hadn’t been for the lack of readily available fresh water when the VOC first sent out their envoys in the 1600s, what is now known as the trendy city of Cape Town may well have developed around this incredibly safe, deep and accessible natural harbour.
 No kidding.
 It also happens to be the point of origin of 100% of the mussels and 90% of the oysters you’ll eat anywhere in sunny South Africa.
 We’ll just let that sink in for a minute there.

 Exciting right?
-Mart-Mari Wicht and Kyle Dods think so too.
+Mart-Mari Wicht, Kyle Dods and Alexi Silverman think so too.
 Mart-Mari is a lifelong local who grew up as part of the third generation to own and operate the unexpectedly awesome Blue Bay Lodge, while Kyle is a more recent import who made his way to Saldanha after falling for both Mart-Mari and her delightful town of origin.
-The pair, together with Luke Wonnacott (owner of Table Seven culinary consultancy and the celebrated chef who commandeered the kitchen of a sleek Dubai eatery that claimed the best seafood restaurant title for three years running and worked at Gordon Ramsay’s restaurant, Maze), are now ready to show visitors their Saldanha.
+Their friend, Alexi Silverman, also has a history intertwined with the port town.
+In fact, her great-grandfather was one of the pioneers of the fishing industry and had a hand in building Saldanha Bay Canning Company

 “It’s also about supporting the local artisans,” adds Mart-Mari.
 “The baker, butcher and coffee shop owner who chooses to base a business in their home town rather than making their way to the city, where the odds of success are far better.
 Life in Saldanha is without artifice or pretence, and we want to give these small business owners some exposure to the trade that passes us by in favour of heading to more well-known West Coast destinations like Langebaan or Paternoster.”

 So they created The Saldanha Experience, a series of curated weekends that will take visitors to the tastiest and most interesting parts of the town.
-The first experience takes place on 27 & 28 July and invites visitors to explore the mussel and oyster industries that underpin Saldanha’s seafood offering.
+The second experience takes place on 19 & 20 October and invites visitors to explore the mussel and oyster industries that underpin Saldanha’s seafood offering.

-This includes a three-course dinner and wine pairing with Luke & Katie Wonnacott on Friday evening, accommodation and breakfast at the beautiful Blue Bay Lodge, as well as a boat-based tour of Saldanha Bay’s oyster beds and mussel rafts at the hand of local seafood grower Kevin Ruck (with a glass of MCC in hand, no less).
+You will be staying at the beautiful Blue Bay Lodge where a three-course dinner and wine pairing with Luke & Katie Wonnacott awaits you on the Friday evening.
+On Saturday morning after breakfast a boat-based tour will take you on a exploration of Saldanha Bay’s oyster beds and mussel rafts at the hand of local seafood grower Kevin Ruck (with a glass of MCC in hand, no less).
 To top it all off, lunch will be served long-table style in King Solomon’s Factory – a real, honest-to-goodness working oyster packing facility that is literally built over the water with thick column rising out of the harbour.
 Expect all-you-can-eat mussels and oysters in all shapes, forms and finger-licking guises.
 After all this, you can either make your way home or choose to stay another night to soak up some more West Coast awesomeness.

 Sound good?
 Book now!
-Tickets for the inaugural Saldanha experience are limited and once the foodie grapevine gets hold of this one it’s going to sell out quick-sticks.
+Tickets for the second edition of the Saldanha experience are limited and once the foodie grapevine gets hold of this one it’s going to sell out quick-sticks.